The Big Boss: Post-production

 Bruce viewed over three hours of unedited footage on 5 September, and was pleased with the results.
-The next day, he flew to the US to see his family and film further episodes of Longstreet.
+The next day, he flew to the U.S. to see his family and film further episodes of Longstreet.
 While Bruce was in the US, the footage was sent for processing and editing.
 The editing was initially done by Golden Harvest editor Sung Ming, but because they were behind schedule, the renowned award-winning editor Chiang Hsing-Lung was also brought in to help.
 A veteran of over 170 movies, Chiang worked very quickly, and helped deliver the film on time.
 Since he was employed by Shaw Bros at the time, his involvement was kept secret, and he was uncredited.

 Bruce returned to Hong Kong on 16 October with his family plus friend Robert Baker.
 They were greeted at Kai Tak Airport by several friends, news reporters and a large group of scouts from the Scout Association of Hong Kong.
 The next day, a private screening was held at Golden Harvest for cinema owners.
 Sung Ming then made further edits to appease the Hong Kong censors, for the film's general release at the end of October.
 On 22 October, Bruce and Robert Baker appeared on Enjoy Yourself Tonight to promote the film.

 Bruce Lee and JKD short film

 While in Thailand, Bruce wrote to Linda regularly, telling her he missed her and the children, and was looking forward to seeing them in Hong Kong once filming had been completed.
 In return for their air fare (from their home in Los Angeles to Hong Kong), Golden Harvest wanted Bruce to make a short film for them called Bruce Lee and Jeet Kune Do, which would run for approximately 15 minutes and be narrated by actress Nora Miao.
 According to Hong Kong press reports, Golden Harvest had originally planned for the short film to accompany the release of another upcoming film of theirs called The Hurricane (a.k.a.
 Gold Cyclone Whirlwind), starring Nora and written and directed by Lo Wei.
 This would promote Nora and introduce Lee's skills to the Hong Kong public prior to the release of The Big Boss.
-Nora, who was already in Thailand on vacation, joined the film crew in Bangkok in late August 1971, but the short film was not made, presumably because there was not enough time; she did however film a few brief scenes for The Big Boss in a cameo role as a roadside refreshment vendor.
+Nora, who was already in Thailand on vacation, joined the film crew in Bangkok in late August 1971, but the short film was not made, presumably because there was not enough time; she did, however, film a few brief scenes for The Big Boss in a cameo role as a roadside refreshment vendor.